Welcome back for a new post 🙂

 Throughout the book, the narrator feels young and unsophisticated compared to Maxim and his old wife, and as the book goes on she feels more and more out of her depth living at the imposing and intimidating Manderley.

 I really loved this adaptation of Du Maurier’s book.
 I think Lily James was a great choice for the second Mrs DeWinter (despite perhaps being a little too beautiful for the role!) and her outfits throughout the film were gorgeous, and absolutely perfect for the period.

 I also think Armie Hammer played Maxim DeWinter well.
 I’ve seen a lot of reviews suggesting he’s too young to play the imposing Mr DeWinter, but I think his charming demeanour made him perfect for the role and definitely gave him that mysterious air that makes Maxim such an unusual character.

 This film adaptation was a lot “flashier” than the Hitchcock version, and it definitely evoked the vibrancy of the period.
 The two characters also had a greater romance than in the book, but I think this worked really well for a modern adaptation.
 I loved how, right at the end, it was the narrator who took the main part- and this made it slightly more modern and empowering than the original film adaptation.

 Overall, I loved this film adaptation.
 While there were some aspects that were not necessarily “true” to the book, the film managed to effectively bring the storyline to life for a modern audience- as well as keeping true to the original plot.
 I would recommend trying this film, and I enjoyed it a lot.

-Have you watched ‘Rebecca’?
-Do you enjoy film adaptations of your favourite books?
+What do you think of my thoughts on the Second Mrs DeWinter?
+Do you enjoy watching film adaptations of your favourite books?
 What did you think of this adaptation?